4paradigm/OpenMLDB/docs/en/standalone.md

 ## Deployment
 ### Modify Config
-1. Replace 127.0.0.1 with the real IP if may be accessed in another node
+1. Please replace 127.0.0.1 with the server IP if you want to access remotely
-2. If the specific port is unavailable, change to another port
+2. (Optional) Please change the port number if it is occupied by another service

 * conf/tablet.flags
    ```